kelayamatoz/Digital-Systems-Design-Lab/lab1.md

-# Laboratory Exercise 1: Basic Usage of Spatial
+# Laboratory Exercise 1: Getting Started with Digital Systems Design Using Spatial

-Project due: 04/10/2019 11:59 pm

 This is an introductory exercise that involves using Spatial controllers and memories to design circuits.
-In this section, you will be building a few Spatial applications using the following elements:
+In this section, you will build a few Spatial applications using the following elements:

 Off-Chip Memory: DRAM